Scalingo/documentation/src/_posts/databases/2000-01-01-backup-policies.md

 ## Point-in-Time-Recovery

-Point-in-Time Recovery (PiTR) allows the restoration of your PostgreSQL® database to any specific point in time within the last 7 days.
+Point-in-Time Recovery (PiTR) is a feature **exclusive to PostgreSQL®** allowing the restoration of your PostgreSQL® database to any specific point in time within the last 7 days.
 This feature is available for Starter and Business plans and provides an additional layer of data protection by keeping continuous backups of your database's state.

-{% note %}
-Point-in-Time Recovery (PITR) technology operates independently of the database's state, load, or size, making it a reliable solution for handling large datasets.
+Point-in-Time Recovery (PITR) technology operates independently of the database's load or size, making it a reliable solution for handling large datasets.
 This feature offers a 7-day retention period without the usual constraints of traditional backup methods.
-{% endnote %}

 ### Important Considerations